fusioncharts/dev_centre_docs/getting-started/ember/setting-data-source-using-url-in-ember.md

 }}
 ```

-In the above code `fusioncharts` component is added to `chart-viewer.hbs` template to render the chart.
+In the above code, add the `fusioncharts` component to render the chart.

 > When rendering your charts locally (without a web server, even if on the localhost), you will not be able to load data from XML or JSON files present on your hard-drive.
 This is due to security restrictions enforced by most modern browsers.